 When you first start dating someone, you're guaranteed to be filled with all kinds of uncertainties.
 Like, when are we going to see each other again?
 Are they really into me?
 Is this going to turn into a relationship or is this just a casual thing?
 As time goes on, these uncertainties should fade away.
 But if you're still

-Brian Jory, PhD, relationship therapist and author of Cupid on Trial, tells Bustle.
+Brian Jory, PhD, relationship therapist and author of tells Bustle.
 "It’s learning about yourself and how you feel in the relationship."
 For instance, are you compatible?
 Do they bring out the best in you or the worst?
+Cupid on Trial,

 For the most part, many concerns you have in that first year of your relationship can be alleviated through time spent together and communication.
 Seeing your partner in different situations, going through your first fight, and just asking your partner deeper questions can help you discover whether you're with the right person or not.

 But if you've been together for a year and you're still uncertain about these following things, experts say your partner may not be the one for you after all.